Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Open Saturdays 9am to 5pm and Sundays 11am to 5pm.

-Must Eat at Maltby Street Market: New-York style sandwiches from Sub Cult
+Must Eat at Maltby Street Market: Gyozas from the Gyoza Guys

 Firstly you have Camden Lock Market, which as the name implies is located on the lock next to the Regent’s Canal.
 This is the original arts and crafts market in Camden with numerous retail units specialising in the likes of home-made jewellery, vintage clothing, custom items, artwork and gifts.